Refinement Modal Logic: Introduction

 It is neither a submodel of the initial structure, nor is it bisimilar.
 It satisfies the formula $\Dia\Dia\Box\bot\et\Dia\Dia\Dia\Box\bot$ that certainly is false in any submodel.
 We call this structure a refinement (or `a refinement of the initial structure'), and the original structure a simulation of the latter.
 Now note that if we consider the three requirements `atoms', `forth', and `back' of a bisimulation, that `atoms' and `back' are satisfied but not `forth', e.g., from the length-three path in the original structure the last arrow has no image.
 There seems to be still some `submodel-like' relation with the original structure.
 Look at its bisimilar duplicate (the one with seven states).
 The last structure is a submodel of that copy.
 Such a relation always holds: a refinement of a given structure can always be seen as the model restriction of a bisimilar copy of the given structure.
 This work deals with the semantic operation of refinement, as in this example, in full generality, and also applied to the multi-agent case.} \end{quote}

 Previous works \cite{faginetal:1995,lomuscioetal:1998b} employed a notion of refinement.
-In \cite{lomuscioetal:1998b} it was shown that model restrictions were not sufficient to simulate informative events, and they introduced {\em refinement trees} for this purpose --- a precursor of the dynamic epistemic logics developed later \cite{hvdetal.del:2007}.
+In \cite{lomuscioetal:1998b} it was shown that model restrictions were not sufficient to simulate informative events, and they introduced {\em refinement trees} for this purpose --- a precursor of the dynamic epistemic logics developed later (for an overview, see \cite{hvdetal.del:2007}).
+This usage of refinement as a more general operation than model restriction is similar to ours.

-In order to abstract from a particular implementation, a entire theory of modal specifications has been developed \cite{Raclet2007b,ryanetal:2002}, which relies on a refinement preorder, known as \emph{modal refinement}.
-Modal specifications are deterministic automata equipped with transitions of two types: {\emph{may}} and {\emph{must}}.
-Informally, a must-transition is available in every component that implements the modal specification, while a may-transition need not be.
-Its definition is close to our definition of refinement (as it is some kind of submodel quantifier), but the two notions are incomparable.
-Although may and must correspond to different modalities, there is no way to associate may and must with different (and independent) agents, because must is a subtype of may.
+In formal methods literature, see e.g.\ \cite{woodcocketal:1996}, {\em refinement of datatypes} is considered such that (datatype) $C$ refines $A$ if $A$ simulates $C$.
+This usage of refinement as the converse of simulation \cite{aczel:1988,blackburnetal:2001} comes close to ours --- in fact, it inspired us to propose a similar notion, although the correspondence is otherwise not very close.
+A similar usage of refinement as in \cite{woodcocketal:1996} is found in \cite{alur98alternating,AHLNW-08}.
+In the theory of modal specifications a refinement preorder is used, known as \emph{modal refinement} \cite{Raclet2007b,ryanetal:2002}.
+Modal specifications are deterministic automata equipped with {\emph{may}}-transitions and {\emph{must}}-transitions.
+A must-transition is available in every component that implements the modal specification, while a may-transition need not be.
+This is close to our definition of refinement, as it also is some kind of submodel quantifier, but the two notions are incomparable, because `must' is a subtype of `may'.

-We incorporate implicit quantification over informative events directly into the language using, again, a notion of {\em refinement}; in our case a refinement is the inverse of simulation \cite{aczel:1988}.
-The work is closely related to some recent work on bisimulation quantified modal logics \cite{dagostinoetal:2008,french:2006}.
+We incorporate implicit quantification over informative events directly into the language using, again, a notion of {\em refinement}; also in our case a refinement is the converse of simulation.
+Our work is closely related to some recent work on bisimulation quantified modal logics \cite{dagostinoetal:2008,french:2006}.
 The refinement operator, seen as refinement quantifier, is weaker than a bisimulation quantifier \cite{hvdetal.loft:2009}, as it is {\em only} based on simulations rather than bisimulations, and as it {\em only} allows us to vary the interpretation of a propositional variable that does not occur in the formula bound by it.
 Bisimulation quantified modal logic has previously been axiomatized by providing a provably correct translation to the modal $\mu$-calculus \cite{dagostinoetal:2005}.
 This is reputedly a very complicated one.
 The axiomatization for the refinement operator, in stark contrast, is quite simple and elegant.

 \paragraph*{Overview of the paper}